Tales of the Tooth Fairies

-Tales of the Tooth Fairies (French: Souris Souris) is a children's television programme created by Françoise Caspan.
-It was produced in 1992 by Siriol Productions, La Fabrique, EVA Entertainment, Cologne Cartoon, and Sofidoc S.A. for WDR and France 3.
+Tales of the Tooth Fairies (Souris Souris) is a children's television programme created by Françoise Caspan.
+It was produced in 1992 by Siriol Productions, La Fabrique, EVA Entertainment, JEP Animation (as Cologne Cartoon), and Sofidoc S.A. for WDR and France 3.
 In the United Kingdom, it was aired on BBC One from 7 September until 14 December 1993, along with Noddy's Toyland Adventures and BBC Two on 20 October 1994.

 Plot

 In the series, Gisele and Martin are "tooth mice": mice who perform the duties of tooth fairies.
-When a child in need loses a milk tooth, the two mice (assisted by their friend Arthur), retrieve the tooth and give the child a fitting gift.
+When a child in need loses a milk tooth, the two mice (assisted by their friend Arthur the cormorant), retrieve the tooth and give the child a fitting gift.
 They do this on orders from their Queen Elisa.